James N. Stewart

 James N. Stewart is a retired American military officer and civil servant.
-Confirmed as Assistant Secretary of Defense for Manpower and Reserve Affairs in the administration of Donald Trump, he served throughout his tenure as acting Under Secretary of Defense for Personnel and Readiness, before resigning the following year.
+Confirmed as Assistant Secretary of Defense for Manpower and Reserve Affairs in Donald Trump's first presidency, he served throughout his tenure from 2018 as acting Under Secretary of Defense for Personnel and Readiness and Assistant Secretary of Defense for Manpower and Reserve Affairs before resigning in 2019.

 Early life and education

-Stewart was born the son of a retired Air Force lieutenant colonel and Vietnam War veteran, and, from a young age, he desired to follow in his father's footsteps.
+Stewart was born the son of a retired air force lieutenant colonel and Vietnam War veteran, and, from a young age, he desired to follow in his father's footsteps.
 He graduated with a bachelor's degree in sociology and criminology from Auburn University, where he was also a member of the school's Air Force Reserve Officer Training Corps.